-To be considered for the PA track of this school's Master of Health Services program, applicants must have a minimum of 1,000 hours of healthcare experience.
+To be considered for the PA track of University of California - Davis' Master of Health Services program, applicants must have a minimum of 1,000 hours of healthcare experience.
 Accepted students can expect to complete clinical training in underserved areas.
 The university has more than 40 faculty members teaching students.
 The program is full time, and students may earn their degree in 27 months.
-Students take courses like pharmacology, advanced clinical skills, healthcare systems and thesis research.
+Students take courses like pharmacology, advanced clinical skills, healthcare systems, and thesis research.

 University of Southern California

-This Los Angeles university also offers a PA master's degree program.
-Admission requirements include completing prerequisite classes, submitting GRE scores and obtaining professional clinical and community service experience.
+The University of Southern California, located in Los Angeles, also offers a PA master's degree program.
+Admission requirements include completing prerequisite classes, submitting GRE scores, and obtaining professional clinical and community service experience.

 Western University of Health Sciences

-In order to apply to this Pomona school's PA master's program, individuals should have completed prerequisites.
+In order to apply to Western University of Health Sciences' PA master's program, located in Pomona, individuals should have completed prerequisites.
 Unlike many other physician assistant programs, applicants aren't required to have previous healthcare experience; however, applicants may need to exhibit community involvement.

 School Comparison: At a Glance